taiyoproj/taiyo/docs/index.md

 ## Features

 - Shared sync and async client APIs for consistent developer experience
-- Query parsers for standard, dismax, edismax, spatial, and dense vector search with full IDE support
+- Query parsers for standard, dismax, edismax, spatial, and dense vector search with full IDE support.
+Serializes into standard HTTP query parameters for compatibility with other clients.
 - Supports grouping, faceting, highlighting, and more-like-this features defined with a Pythonic syntax either as config objects or in pandas-like method chains
 - Schema utilities for defining fields, types, and copy-field rules for indexing
 - Authentication support for Basic, Bearer, and OAuth2